15 Types of Salamanders in New York

 The Northern Slimy Salamander is a species of salamander that only inhabits parts of New York.
 It ranges from one to two inches long and has dark, slimy skin that blends into wet environments.

-Their diet consists mainly of insects, but they have also been known to eat tiny frogs and even salamanders if they can get their hands on them.
+Their diet consists mainly of insects, but they have also been known to eat tiny frogs and salamanders if they can get their hands on them.

 15. Allegheny Mountain Dusky Salamander